Transport in Somalia: Airlines

 Somali Airlines was the flag carrier of Somalia.
 Established in 1964, it offered flights to both domestic and international destinations.
 Due to the outbreak of the civil war in the early 1990s, all of the carrier's operations were officially suspended in 1991.
 A reconstituted Somali government later began preparations in 2012 for an expected relaunch of the carrier, with the first new Somali Airlines aircraft scheduled for delivery by the end of December 2013.

 According to the Somali Chamber of Commerce and Industry, the void created by the closure of Somali Airlines has since been filled by various Somali-owned private carriers.
 Over six of these private airline firms offer commercial flights to both domestic and international locations, including Daallo Airlines, Jubba Airways, African Express Airways, East Africa 540, Central Air and Hajara.

 Additionally, the Somali central government flies its own public aircraft.

+Aviation

+As part of Somalia’s efforts to rebuild its national aviation capacity, the government launched the Gamtecs Aviation Academy in Mogadishu in 2024.
+The academy was established exclusively to train pilots serving national aviation purposes, including military personnel and future Somali Airlines pilots.
+It is not open to the general public.
+This marked a key step in reviving the country’s aviation education framework.
+Recruitment for certified flight instructors began in late 2024.

+The academy operates two Bell 412 helicopters, including a Bell 412SP produced in the United States (6O-AAG) and an Agusta-Bell AB-412 built in Italy (6O-AAH), as well as two Cessna aircraft: 6O-AAK (Cessna 172RG) and 6O-AAJ (Cessna FR172J).
+While some media outlets suggested the helicopters were used for charter purposes due to their civilian registration, official sources clarified that they are used for structured flight training under government supervision.

+Through a bilateral partnership with an Italian aviation school, selected Somali trainees have also been sent abroad to complete advanced flight training.
+These include licenses such as CPL (Commercial Pilot License), ATPL (Airline Transport Pilot License), and specialized type ratings.
+Somali National Television (SNTV) published footage documenting the agreement and trainee deployment.